-Evaluation and Retention in the Program
+Evaluation and Progress in the Program

-The faculty of the Methodist University Occupational Therapy program is charged with the responsibility for educating students as well as determining the capacity of every student for professional competency and responsibility in the knowledge, behavior, and skills of a occupational therapist.
-At regular times throughout the length of the program, normally at the end of each semester, the Student Affairs Committee, will evaluate student current standings in the program.
-Information will be collected from all sources relevant to the academic and professional behavior of the student and will include input from course instructors, fieldwork supervisors, student services officers, and advisors' reports.
-At risk students will be notified by the Student Affairs Committee of their current standing and should schedule a meeting with their advisor.
+The faculty of the Methodist University Occupational Therapy program is charged with the responsibility for educating students as well as determining the capacity of every student for competency and responsibility in the knowledge, behavior, and skills of an occupational therapist.
+At the end of each semester, the Student Affairs Committee will evaluate each student's academic standing in the program.
+Information will be collected from all sources relevant to the academic and ethical conduct of the student and will include input from course instructors, fieldwork supervisors, student services officers, and academic advisor reports.
+At risk students will be notified by the Student Affairs Committee of their current standing.